JacobLinCool/wait-gpu/README.md

 A tiny script to to monitor the available memory on a specific GPU and wait until a minimum threshold of free memory is reached before executing a given command.

+> May be useful for running experiments on a shared GPU server without scheduling management.

 ## Usage

 ```bash